cloudant-labs/slate/docs2017/src/guides/sharding.md

 # How is data stored in Cloudant?

 Every database in Cloudant is formed of one or more distinct _shards_, where the number of shards is referred to as _Q_.
-A shard is a distinct subset of documents from the database and is physically stored in triplicate.
+A shard is a distinct subset of documents from the database.
+All _Q_ shards together contain the data within database.
+Each shard is stored in three separate copies.
 Each shard copy is called a shard _replica_.
 Each shard replica is stored on a different server.
+The servers are available within a single location data center.
+The collection of servers in a data center is called a cluster.

 ![sharding](../images/sharding_database.png)